mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas.md

 ## Multiple Record Number-Like
 A **Multiple Record Column Reference**.
 The data type of the column must be representable as a number (e.g. Number, Money, Duration UI types).

+## Single Record Boolean-Like
+Either a **Single Record Column Reference** of data type boolean or a literal boolean.

 ## Integer
 Either a **Single Record Column Reference** of data type integer or a literal integer.